 What does it mean for this to be a living document?

 This Code of Conduct is a living document.
 We value your insights, feedback and comments.
 Please leave comments and suggested edits in this google document version of the code of conduct.
 We will revisit these comments and suggestions as we near the dates of the summer meeting and update the code of conduct to reflect the discussion.
 This code of conduct is also shared on QUBES under a Creative Commons license, meaning you are free to use and adapt it for your own workshop.

 BioQUEST and QUBES Summer Workshop

 BioQUEST has been providing professional development, resources and community for biology educators since 1988.
-With the 3P’s educational philosophy of “problem posing, problem solving, and peer persuasion,” BioQUEST has been a core component of many national education projects.
+With the 3P’s educational philosophy of “problem posing, problem solving, and peer persuasion,” BioQUEST has been a core component of many national education reform projects.
 Many of the leaders of the QUBES project come from the BioQUEST community, and BioQUEST serves as the national base for the collaborative QUBES project.
-The Summer Workshop serves the BioQUEST and QUBES communities, as well as other related projects.
+The Summer Workshop is collaboratively organized by the BQ and QUBES communities and provides an opportunity to bring together related projects.

 Diversity and Inclusivity

-The Summer Workshop is designed to bring together a community of educators dedicated to implementing evidence based pedagogies and excellent resources to improve student success in science.
+The Summer Workshop is designed to bring together a community of educators dedicated to implementing evidence-based pedagogies and inclusive resources to improve student success in science.
 The Summer Workshop provides a unique opportunity to interact with faculty from different disciplines and institutional types, as well as different personal backgrounds.
 This diversity is a source of strength for the community, providing many different viewpoints and allowing participants to grow in new directions.

-We expect everyone to respect the following list of behaviors at the Summer Workshop (this list of behaviors and consequences was modified from the ESA Code of Conduct):
+We expect everyone to respect the following list of behaviors at the Summer Workshop (this list of behaviors and consequences was modified from the Ecological Society of America Code of Conduct):